dgroch/dgroch.github.io/_summaries/2019-10-12-The-22-immutable-laws.md

 > "You have to give up something in order to get something."

 If you want to be successful today, you should give something up (ie. get more focused).
-See also *Rules 5 and #12*.
+See also *Laws #5 and #12*.

 There are three things to sacrifice:
 1. product line (eg. Apple in 1990s when Steve Jobs returned)